 Your parents probably have some reservations about the bong life: this is not getting caught in your mom’s basement smoking and playing D+D when you’re 17--we’re above that now.
 Allow mom to proudly display her recycler bong next to her flower vases.
 This is human-centered design that helps you lead a better life in a beautiful way: just like walking into Williams Sonoma.
 But we’re baking something different...

 Safety: Ok, so maybe mom is cool with the vapor, she’s into the pretty bong you got her for Mother’s Day, and she’s getting some street cred with her Sunday brunch ladies for her intricate smoke rings.
 But if she has fears about vapes exploding?
-No worries mom--this issue that was widely reported in the media in the past few years was due not to the e-cigarette design, but due to use of poorly charged lithium batteries...which are also in cell phones and laptops.
+No worries mom--this issue that was widely reported in the media in the past few years, and was not due to design, but caused by poorly charged lithium batteries ... which are also in cell phones and laptops.
 As long as she charges her vape using the charger included with the original packaging, she’ll be fine.
 If she’s really worried about vapes, Mom can always go old school with a simple pipe.

 Now that you know how to spell it out, how to teach them what products to use, what are some use cases for getting the family onboard?
 We’ve thought up some ways to share your cloud-love with the elderly people in your life.
 Check out our recommendations: